woocommerce/woocommerce/readme.txt

 * Improved order search
 * Option to unforce SSL checkout
 * Support for X-Accel-Redirect / X-Sendfile for downloads
+* Customer new account email when signing up from the checkout

 = 1.2 - 03/11/2011 =
 * Added quick status change buttons (processing/complete) to orders panel